 A target NMR calibration measurement or Thermal Equilibrium measurement (TE) is used to find a proportionality relation to determine the enhanced polarization under a range of thermal conditions given the area of the "Q-curve" NMR signal at the same magnetic field.
 The magnetic moment in the external field results in a set of 2J+1 energy sublevels through Zeeman interaction, where J is the particle spin.
-The TE natural polarization for a spin-1/2 particle is given by, coming from Curie's Law [?], where μ is the magnetic moment in the external field of strength B, k is the Boltzmann constant, and T the temperature.
+The thermal equilibrium (TE) natural polarization can be calculated from Curie's Law [121], with knowledge of the external field strength and the temperature at thermal equilibrium.
 Measuring P{TE} at low temperature increases stability and the polarization signal.
 This is favorable being that the uncertainty in the NMR signal increases as the area of the signal decreases.
 In fact much of the target uncertainty comes from error in the calibration.
-The goal temperature used is ~1.4 K.